shivani-1401/StartingWith_Angular/README.md

 1. You are expecteded to display title with h1 header tag of HTML.
 2. Rest of the details should be displayed within a table and only the records of the male employees should be displayed.
-3. Ensure following commands succeed in your local machine before submitting your code for preliminary review as described next-

-npm install \
+3. Ensure following commands succeed in your local machine - npm install \
 npm run build \
 npm run lint \